cair/convolutional-tsetlin-machine-tutorial/README.md

 </p>

 <p>
 The Tsetlin Automaton learns by changing state.
-Each state transition is decided by the feedback from the environment (Reward or Penalty).
+Each state transition is decided by the feedback from the environment (Penalty or Reward).
 As shown in the figure above, a Reward makes the Tsetlin Automaton change state away from the centre, while a Penalty makes it change state towards the centre.
 </p>

 #### Example Run